Amsterdam Dance Event is an official partner of this event

 24 hours back to back coding

-At the ADE Hackathon, smart developers, designers and entrepreneurs are asked to think about the challenges that are faced by the dance and festival scene, but also to think about the opportunities that data and technology provide.
+At the ADE Hackathon, developers, designers, entrepreneurs and other creative minds are asked to think about the challenges that are faced by the dance and festival scene, but also to think about the opportunities that data and technology provide.
 A group of 100 selected bright minds will be invited to develop smart concepts, new apps and inspiration within a challenging timespan of 24 hours.

-The event will be closed at DGTL KOMPAKT at the NDSM and all concepts created during the ADE Hackathon will be shared here.
+The event will be closed at DGTL OUTLIER on Saturday October 20 at the NDSM

 Successful dutch startups in the event industry